elotroalex/the-creative-forum/_encounters/231002-in4-quesada.md

 featuring:
   - Sarah Quesada
 with:
-  - Jesús R. Velasco
+  - Santiago Acosta
   - Daniela Jara
 ---

-With Sarah Quesada’s new book The African Heritage of Latinx and Caribbean Literature (Cambridge University Press, 2022).
-In conversation with Jesús R. Velasco and Daniela Jara.
+Join us for an evening discussing Sarah Quesada’s new book _The African Heritage of Latinx and Caribbean Literature_ (Cambridge University Press, 2022) in conversation with Santiago Acosta and Daniela Jara.

 ---